cerb/cerb.github.io/_docs/admin/backups.md

 ---
 title: Backups
+excerpt: This page provides a comprehensive guide on setting up and managing backups for Cerb installations.
+summary: This page provides a comprehensive guide on setting up and managing backups for Cerb installations.
+It covers the creation of a dedicated backups user and database user with restricted access for security purposes.
+The document emphasizes the importance of backing up both the MySQL database and the storage filesystem, recommending tools like mysqldump for database backups and rsync for filesystem backups.
+It also discusses enabling and backing up MySQL's binary logs for incremental backups and point-in-time recovery.
+The guide suggests using Amazon S3 for off-site backups, detailing the use of AWS CLI for automating the backup process.
+It highlights best practices for ensuring data integrity and security, including the use of shadow passwords and IAM roles for restricted access.
+The document is tailored for Unix-based systems and provides detailed command-line instructions for each step.
 permalink: /docs/backups/
-excerpt: To fully protect your Cerb data you need to backup both the MySQL database and the storage filesystem.
 jumbotron:
   title: Backups
-  #tagline: ...
   breadcrumbs:
-  -
-    label: Docs &raquo;
+  - label: Docs &raquo;
     url: /docs/home/
-  -
-    label: Admin Guide &raquo;
+  - label: Admin Guide &raquo;
-  -
-    label: Installation &raquo;
+  - label: Installation &raquo;
     url: /docs/installation/self-hosted/
 ---